Tokyo Games relay opens in 100 days with 10,000 torchbearers

 The relay will travel across Japan and involve 10,000 runners and tens of thousands of officials.
 This does not include local residents who will want to see the torch go by.

-“The COVID-19 countermeasures will be worked on continuously for the torch relay; the audience, the torchbearers as well as the officials who are related to the program,” Yukihiko Nunomura, vice director general of the Tokyo Olympic organizing committee, said Tuesday during an on-line news conference.
+“The COVID-19 countermeasures will be worked on continuously for the torch relay; the audience, the torchbearers as well as the officials who are related to the program,” Yukihiko Nunomura, vice director general of the Tokyo Olympic organizing committee, said during an online news conference.

 The relay is sponsored by Toyota and Coca-Cola — two heavyweight Olympic sponsors.
 There was some discussion early about the possibility of eliminating the event for cost and safety reasons, but that idea seemed to be quickly discarded.